How To Use Tea Tree Oil

 Tea tree oil is a powerful disinfectant and useful herbal remedy.
 Extracted from the leaves of Melaleuca alternifolia, a native tree of New South Wales, it is a clear liquid, strongly aromatic with an odor similar to that of eucalyptus.
-Tea tree oil is a good treatment for fungal infections of the skin (athlete’s foot, ringworm, jock itch), toenails or fingernails – conditions notoriously resistant to treatment, even by strong oral antibiotics.
+Tea tree oil is a good treatment for fungal infections of the skin (athlete’s foot, ringworm, jock itch), toenails or fingernails – conditions notoriously resistant to treatment, even by strong systemic antibiotics.
 Just paint the oil on affected areas two or three times a day.
 You can also apply it full strength to boils and other localized infections.

 Today’s Health Topics